isomerpages/seab-corp/pages/Updates for Private Candidates.md

 not able to accept late registrations as the downstream processing of all examination entries has started.</p>
 <p>If you wish to register for the GCE-Level examinations, the next time
-you can do is in 2025.
+you can do so is in 2025.
 You can obtain more information on the 2025 Private Candidates' Registration Exercise, including the registration procedures and timelines, from our website around March 2025.</p>
 <p>Information regarding entry proofs, subject amendments and withdrawals